evolvedbinary/hsg-project-wiki/Update.md

 1. Next, open oXygen.
     - From the External Tools toolbar menu (i.e., the green, triangle-shaped icon), select `Pull updates for all repositories`.
     - Quit and restart oXygen.
-    - Then, from the External Tools toolbar menu, run the `Wipe eXist database` command (confirm "yes" when asked)

 1. Next, we need to force eXist to complete one full start up, in order to work around some quirks of eXist and macOS:
     - Click on eXist's dock icon.